davidsmiles/youverify-task/README.md

     amount: 120,000
 }

-/POST /order Make an order - endpoint made by a customer --header Content-Type application/json {
+/GET /orders Get all orders in the DB, can be filtered by customerId, productId passed as Query param /POST /orders Make an order - endpoint made by a customer --header Content-Type application/json {
     customerId: 163863894639,
     productId: 8749749479ehf9,